Skip to main content

 Climate defenders should celebrate the news that Obama is continuing to delay signing a permit that would allow foreign-owned mining company TransCanada a permit to build the northern route of the highly controversial Keystone XL pipeline across the U.S.

-After the State Department once again released an assessment in March that garnered more than a million responses during the public comment period and the Environmental Protection Agency called it “deeply flawed”, we see that grassroots pressure is creating a successful roadblock on this dangerous climate path.
+After the State Department once again released a highly flawed assessment in March and the Environmental Protection Agency called it “deeply flawed” (again), we see that grassroots pressure is creating an effective roadblock on this incredibly dangerous path.

 From Reuters: